Where have all the good people gone?

 The road to Karjat is newly made.
 The ride in the early morning through the dark countryside was refreshing.
 If you allowed it, it cleansed the soul.
 The cold wind bitingly passed all through and removed the bad.
 The pain.
 The unnecessary questions.
 The infinite why's.
 It filled in the empty space which, like a vacuum, sucks in all your thoughts otherwise.

 In full glory we reached the base of the Matheran climb.
-We parked and contemplated (willis).
-My bike's stand slipped and it fell on its side.
-Helmet visor broke.
+We parked and contemplated.
+The older fool's bike slipped from the side stand and it fell on its side breaking the helmet visor.

 Matheran came.
 We had hot cutting chai and omlette pav.
 And then some more chai.
 And then headed back towards reality.